4 Ways to Grow Pineapple Plants

 How to Grow a Pineapple Plant Outdoors

 Pineapple plants require a bit of space.
 If grown in the ground, allow five feet between plants.
 In containers, whether inside or out, three to five feet will be good.
 They also grow best in lots of sun (at least 6 hours).
-For indoor growers, consider moving the pots outside until freezing temperatures threaten, then moving indoors to the brightest spot in the house (south facing window is best).
-Pineapples can reliably be grown outdoors in USDA hardiness zones 11-12.
+For indoor growers, consider moving the pots outside until freezing temperatures threaten, then moving indoors to the brightest spot in the house (a south facing window is best).
+Pineapples can reliably be grown outdoors in USDA Plant Hardiness Zones 11-12.

 Regardless of how it was started, a pineapple plant matures at between two and three years of age when it will bear its first fruit.
 Afterward, it can fruit another time or two at roughly two year intervals before the plant "wears out."
 However, a pineapple in its productive years may "sucker," providing yet more opportunities to start new plants.
 Suckers are baby plants that can form below the soil, between the leaves or along the flower stalk either below or from the side of the fruit.
 Any of these suckers may be removed from the parent plant to start new pineapples.